 The charm for WordPress, for example, knows that it requires a database.
 It therefore has some code to deal with creating that connection and configuring the WordPress instance appropriately when it is told which database to connect to.
 Similarly, the MySQL charm knows that it is a database, and has code to create different types of database depending on what is required.
-The act of joining these services together causes this code to run, the WordPress charm saying what tables, users and data it requires, and the MySQL charm fulfilling that and acknowledging the task.
+The act of joining these applications together causes this code to run, the WordPress charm saying what tables, users and data it requires, and the MySQL charm fulfilling that and acknowledging the task.
 As you will see though, adding a relationship is much easier than even this brief explanation.

 juju deploy wordpress juju deploy mysql